andybb/HelloBrick/README.md

 This is defined in src/no/itera/lego/EV3Helper.java, lines 65, 66, 73, 74, and can be changed.

+## Common error messages

+`Uncaught Exception: java.lang.UnsopprtedClassVersion`.
+This means you are compiling for Java 8, which is not supported by leJOS.
+To solve this `Right click project -> Properties -> Java Compiler -> Check "Enable project specific settings" -> change "Compiler compilance level" to 1.7`.

+`Uncaught Exception: java.lang.IllegalArgumentException.
+Invalid sensor mode`.
+Make sure all sensors are connected, and not in use by the EV3 Controller.

 ## Tips and Tricks

 You can use system.out.println() to print to the display.